-In addition to understanding data structure, we also need a foundational understanding of the types of data we may collect.
+In addition to understanding how to organize data, we also need a foundational understanding of the types of data we may collect.
 In the field of education research, we are often working with data that is collected from human subjects.
 Along with collecting data from people, comes the responsibility to secure that data.
 Data from humans may contain identifiable information increasing the risk that participants can be revealed in a dataset.
 Human subjects data sometimes also contains information on sensitive topics such as mental health, drug use, or criminal behavior, further increasing risks if participants are identified.
 Before beginning your project, it is important to assess the type of data you will be collecting and understand the protections that will need to be in place to secure your data.
-This chapter will briefly review the types of human subject data you may work with as well as any regulations, organizations, policies, or agreements that may impact how you need to secure your data.
+This chapter will briefly review the types of human subjects data you may work with as well as any regulations, organizations, policies, or agreements that may impact how you need to secure your data.

 - Identifiable: Data includes personally identifiable information.
 It is common for your raw research study data to be identifiable.

 - Coded: In this type of data file, PII has been removed or distorted and names are replaced with a code (i.e., a unique participant identifier).
 The only way to link the data back to an individual is through that code.
 The identifying code file (linking key) is stored separate from the research data (see Chapter 10).
 Coded data is typically the type of file you create after cleaning your raw study data.